 You can use the clarify that GTD brings to your life to plan for the future.
 You can set goals, create a vision for your future life and then use that to inform your “Areas of Focus” list.
 My getting the ground floor of your work and life into order, you can rise above the everyday hassle and plan out goals for your life.

 That’s it ladies and gents, a very brief overview of how I perform my weekly GTD review.
+At the beginning you can create a checklist to help you go over all this, but eventually it should become second nature.
 I hope this post allows you to get a better grip on your practice of GTD and become more productive.